PowerWeb Annual Conference 2021

 Simulators for each of these networks are available.
 However integrating these simulators, taking into account the different properties of the energy carriers and huge size of the networks, it is impossible to use standard software for this challenge.
 New methods are needed both for the multi-energy networks that are based and optimised using the underlying physics and methods which are suitable for high performance computing, including massive parallel algorithms on CPU's, GPU's and FPGA's.

-This conference will bring researchers, working on system integration and High Performance Computing, together with network companies and industry to address new challenges, share solutions and discuss future research directions.
+The conference that took place on June 17th, brought together researchers, working on system integration and High Performance Computing, with network companies and industry to address new challenges, share solutions and discuss future research directions.

 • Sara Grundel - "Computing a global optimal solution for energy supply and storage of the future. - The reason reduced models are unavoidable" - Magdeburg, Saxony-Anhalt, Germany